4. Join Graphics with Data

 divide

 The divide operation applies to a line, a circle or a rectangle only.
 It splits a mark into a collection of smaller marks.
 These generated smaller marks are peers of each other.
 The output depends on the mark type and the orientation parameter, as shown in the figure below.
 For example, applying divide on a circle along the angular orientation produces a collection of pies, and along the radial orientation produces a collection of rings.
-The graphics-data joining mechanism is similar to that of the repeat operation: tuples sharing the same field value are assigned as the data scope of each corresponding mark in the output collection.
+The graphics-data joining mechanism is similar to that of the repeat operation: items sharing the same attribute value are assigned as the data scope of each corresponding mark in the output collection.

 Divide